 Great content might be an important part of running a successful blog, but search engine optimization is just as critical.
 To that end, here are the three things your blog absolutely must have in order to rank.

-Search engine optimization can be a pain for a blog owner.
+Search Engine Optimization (SEO) can be a pain for any blog owner.
 And on the surface, it seems a bit unnecessary.
 After all, you’re a writer, not a marketing professional...right?

 Thing is, if you want traffic - if you want to be successful in the long run - you need to optimize it.
 If it helps, think of your blog like a restaurant.